yeastrc/mason/mason_doc/create.md

-# Creation Mason Viewer on Page
+# Create Mason Viewer on Page